How to Resign From a Job Immediately

 Jamie Smith

-As you transition from your former position and look for a new job, consider the benefits of picking up work as an independent professional on Upwork.
+As you transition from your former position and look for a new job, consider the benefits of picking up freelance jobs on Upwork.
 The flexibility that comes with choosing your own work and clients might be exactly what you need in a time of transition.

-If you’re an employer looking to fill gaps in your workforce, Upwork can connect you with independent professionals from around the world who have the skills and expertise you need for business success.
+If you’re an employer looking to fill gaps in your workforce, Upwork can connect you with freelancers from around the world who have the skills and expertise that you need for business success.